GoogleChrome/web.dev/src/site/content/en/learn/design/intro/index.md

 It felt like an arms race between web designers and hardware manufacturers.

 ​​<figure class="w-figure">
-{% Img src="image/KT4TDYaWOHYfN59zz6Rc0X4k4MH3/nuHSqBVgInTvLti73Qz2.png", alt="The Microsoft website with a more complex design using images as well as text.", width="800", height="600" %}
+{% Img src="image/KT4TDYaWOHYfN59zz6Rc0X4k4MH3/nuHSqBVgInTvLti73Qz2.png", alt="The Microsoft website with a more complex design using images as well as text.", width="800", height="600", class="w-screenshot" %}
 <figcaption class="w-figcaption">The Microsoft website in the mid 2000s designed for a width of 1024 pixels.
 Screenshot from <a href="https://archive.org">archive.org</a></figcaption>
 </figure>